Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Discrete-time agent dynamics

 \end{prop} The upper bound in~\eqref{eq:disc-time-single-int-stability-condition} approaches its continuous-time counterpart~\eqref{eq:cont-time-single-int-variance-condition} from below as the delay steps tend to infinity (see~\autoref{fig:stability-region-single-int}).
 A discussion on general stability conditions and the proof of~\cref{prop:disc-time-single-int-stability} are provided in~\cref{app:disc-time-single-int-stability}.
 The basic argument is the same as for the continuous-time case.

 \myParagraph{\titlecap{performance evaluation}} With fixed parameters, the steady-state variance of each decoupled subsystem can be computed numerically via the Wiener–Khintchine formula.
-Also, for any given value of $ \taun $, a closed-form expression can be obtained via moment matching; see~\cref{app:disc-time-single-int-variance-explicit}.
+Also, for any given value of $ \taun $, a closed-form expression of the variance can be obtained via moment matching through a recursive formula, see~\cref{app:disc-time-single-int-variance-explicit}.
 Such closed-form expressions have been used for our computational experiments illustrated in~\autoref{fig:opt-var}.
-Figure~\ref{fig:disc-time-var} shows the typical variance profiles for the decoupled subsystems.
+Figure~\ref{fig:disc-time-var} shows the typical profiles of the variance function for decoupled subsystems with single- and double-integrator dynamics (see~\eqref{eq:disc-time-single-int-decoupled} and~\eqref{eq:disc-time-double-int-decoupled} in~\cref{app:disc-time-single-int-variance-explicit}, respectively).